CartoDB/mobile-sdk/doc/sdk_with_carto.md

 Using Carto Maps service class to configure layers.
 Note that this must be done in a separate thread on Android, as Maps API requires connecting to server which is not allowed in main thread.

-The following code snippet is for querying data from an anonymous raster table.
-Change the default vector layer mode to true if you are using a vector table.
+The following snippet sets up the config (SQL and CartoCSS) we're going to use in our query

 <div class="js-TabPanes">